i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Due to a flaw in the ElGamal/AES+SessionTags specification, the AES block is not padded to a random non-mod-16 length.
-Therefore, the length of existing session messages mod 16 is always 0, and the length of new session messages mod 16 is always 2 (since the ElGamal block is 514 bytes long).
+Therefore, the length of Existing Session messages mod 16 is always 0, and the length of New Session messages mod 16 is always 2 (since the ElGamal block is 514 bytes long).

 If the length mod 16 is not 0 or 2,